 I suspect that many Christians are somewhat responsible for this dearth of God-talk in our society.
 Just as the man in the story, some believers cannot see the obvious power of unbelief.
 By isolating or at least insulating ourselves from alternative belief structures, we fail to understand the tenacity of unbelief.
 The non-religious worldview is as alien to some believers as sight is to the blind.
 We simply don’t understand it or know how to relate to it.
 Consequently, little meaningful discussion ever takes place.

 In fact, I’ve seen where some are quite speedy about showing their disapproval when confronted with resistance or ignorance about religion, yet do nothing to engage alternative belief systems with reason or understanding.
 In doing so, doors are shut and dialog is ended.
-What occurs instead is we quickly run the opposite direction in order to huddle with other believing associates to express our outrage.
-Sadly, many Christians insist “dead men do bleed” by underestimating the brute fact that we are universes apart from our closest neighbors (on this see Sire’s still relevant The Universe Next Door)!
+Instead, we quickly run the opposite direction in order to huddle with other believing associates to express our outrage.
+Sadly, many Christians insist “dead men do bleed” by underestimating the brute fact that we are universes apart from our closest neighbors (on which see Sire’s still very relevant The Universe Next Door)!
 Building bridges to the opposing universe is as far from our hearts as square circles are to our minds.

 It is a courageous thing to discuss religion these days and I encourage everyone confessing Jesus as Savior and Lord not to be hesitant to share your religious convictions, when it is natural to do so.
-And see how God’s Spirit might move.
+And by all means, listen intently to what others say.
+Then, see how God’s Spirit might move.

 “Whoever has ears, let them hear.”